Independently Verified

 When people first encounter the Rank 1 claim, many assume it means being the best coder, the fastest developer, or the most technically proficient person in the room.
 It does not.
 In fact, it means nearly the opposite.

 The claim is about something far more specific: the ratio between constraints and output.
 How many limitations were present.
 How few resources were available.
 How compressed the timeline was.
+How little energy, compute access, infrastructure, and organizational support existed.
 And despite all of that, how large, how diverse, and how structurally valuable the output turned out to be.

 That is what Rank 1 measures.
 Not raw technical skill.
 Not lines of code.
+Not résumé prestige.
 Not years of engineering experience.
 The ratio.
+In plain terms: how much meaningful output and asset value was created relative to how little advantage was available.

 "Highest documented constraint-to-output ratio by a single individual in the AI era."
 This is not a claim about being the smartest person.
 It is a claim about what becomes possible when you push AI collaboration to its absolute limit, from the most unlikely starting point.